MrSoir/SlideShowGL/README.md

 <canvas id="<your_canvas_id>"/>
 // it is importat to an id to the canvas.
 SlideShowGL internally access the canavas by calling:
 // document.getElementById('<your_canvas_id>');
+// of course you can create multiple SlideShowGL-canvases per site!
 ```

 Javascript: